Advanced Techniques

 Vectorized Graph Processing with vmap

-Process multiple graphs in parallel using JAX’s vmap
+Process multiple graphs in parallel using JAX’s vmap.

 import jax